MartinMiles/awesome-sitecore/readme.md

 - [Workflows](#workflows)
 - [xConnect and xDB](#xconnect-and-xdb)

-> Please note, Awesome Sitecore list below only classifies and reviews useful GitHub repositories you may benefir from.
+> Please note, **Awesome Sitecore** list only classifies and reviews useful GitHub repositories you may benefir from.
 >
-> If you're looking for a more comprehensive list of arcticles, blog posts, videos and Q'n'As please refer to the [Sitecore Link](https://Sitecore.Link) knowledge base.
+> If you're looking for a more comprehensive list of arcticles, blog posts, videos and Q'n'A please refer to the [Sitecore Link](https://Sitecore.Link) knowledge base.

 ## Analytics